Share this story:

 The airlift will include water tanks and pipes to set up water points across the capital city as well as tons of soap bars and 12,000 jerry cans so people can carry and store water.
-There is sufficient aid to reach over 120,000 people.

 “Clean water and soap are vital to help prevent a public health crisis, as people weakened by hunger are particularly at risk of disease.
 With the recent cholera outbreak in the Mogadishu, this assistance will save lives.
 Despite the many challenges of operating in Somalia, Oxfam has years of experience working with partners there to reach people in need.” said Adan Kabelo, Associate Country Director for Oxfam in Somalia.

-Oxfam partners operate across the country, and are running the largest public health program in Somalia, providing clean water to 250,000 displaced Somalis in camps outside Mogadishu.
+Oxfam partners operate all across the country, and are running the largest public health program in Somalia, providing clean water to 250,000 displaced Somalis in camps outside Mogadishu.
 Oxfam’s partner agencies also operate one of the largest therapeutic feeding programs for children and mothers, feeding 3,000 severely malnourished children every week.